nora-zajzon/CSE15LLab3/lab.md

 `<br>`./1471-2121-3-10.txt:
 `<br>`./1471-2172-3-4.txt:
 `<br>`./gb-2002-4-1-r2.txt:` . . .
-<br>Explanation: This option displays all lines in the all text files in the working directory that do not contain the specified 'pattern' which in this case is ' ' (returns all lines that are empty).(Output was shortened)
+<br>Explanation: This option displays all lines in the all text files in the working directory that do not contain the specified 'pattern' which in this case is ' ' (returns all lines that are empty).
+The --directories=recurse option specifies that the command should recurse into directories during its operation, searching for files in subdirectories as well.(Output was shortened)

 3. **Option: `-n` and `-G`:**
 <br>Command Line for text file: `norazajzon@Noras-MacBook-Air-2 biomed % grep -n -G '21' 1471-2091-2-9.txt`